-The Ethnic People’s – Global Network project arises from ongoing efforts of the Ethnic Commission for Peace and Defense of Territorial Rights and the National Afro-Colombian Peace Council (CONPA- for it Spanish acronym) related to the development and implementation of the Ethnic Chapter of the Colombian Peace Accords, signed in 2016.
-The Global Network developed out of collaborations across multiple sectors and countries, with members working towards raising visibility at the global level about, and accompanying the work related to, the implementation of the Ethnic Chapter.
+The Ethnic Peoples – Global Network project is a joint effort between the Ethnic Commission for Peace and Defense of Territorial Rights and the National Afro-Colombian Peace Council (or CONPA, using the Spanish acronym).
+It is an ongoing effort related to the development and implementation of the Ethnic Chapter of the Colombian Peace Accords, signed in 2016.
+The Global Network emerged from the collective insights and efforts of multiple sectors and countries, with members working towards increasing the global visibility of the Ethnic Chapter, its implementation, and accompanying work.

-[According to XXXX] Less than 10% of commitments made in the Ethnic Chapter have been achieved.
+To date, less than 10% of commitments made in the Ethnic Chapter have been achieved.
 As a result, ethnic peoples are persistently victimized and at risk, which has only worsened within the context of the global pandemic.
 Indigenous and Afro-descendant organizations, leaders, communities, and notably women continue to assert efforts for peace, including demanding the meaningful implementation of the Ethnic Chapter and the full and integrated adoption of a Humanitarian Accord for conflict-affected communities in the post-accord period.
-As a result, ethnic peoples are persistently victimized and at risk [of violence, forced displacement, confinement and ongoing human rights violations in the “post accord” period – something largely off the radar of the global community].
+As a result, ethnic peoples are persistently victimized and at risk of violence, forced displacement, confinement, and ongoing human rights violations in the “post accord” period – something largely off the radar of the global community.

-Of concern to many global activists, academics and others following the effective implementation of the peace accords and the Ethnic Chapter, is the role and responsibility of global actors in ensuring meaningful and lasting peace.
+The role and responsibility of global actors in ensuring meaningful and lasting peace is of concern to many global activists, academics, and others following the effective implementation of the peace accords and the Ethnic Chapter.

 Goals and Objectives